 |Guderian and Krivoshein at the Brest-Litovsk parade.|

-Afterwards, the German forces withdrew to the west bank of the Bug River as pre-ordained.
+Afterward, the German forces withdrew to the west bank of the Bug River as pre-ordained.
 The event has attracted much publicity in subsequent years due to the subsequent estrangement of the two forces.
 It is believed that the 22 September 1939 parade was the only such event that ever took place involving the two sides.
-Russian historians in particular are quick to minimize the event as being merely a "ceremonial departure" of the German forces, but the photographic record suggests that it was a bit more than that.
+Russian historians, in particular, are quick to minimize the event as being merely a "ceremonial departure" of the German forces, but the photographic record suggests that it was a bit more than that.

 The Polish commander of Lwów hands it over to the Soviets.

 Polish units of the 39th Infantry Division have been defending the village of Cześniki near Zamość.
 They have been holding off the German 27th Infantry Division and 4th Light Division.
 The 39th Infantry Division now is ordered to relieve Lwów and breaks through the German lines.
 With that city suddenly being surrendered, however, they are now on the move with nowhere to go.